prettier/prettier-vscode/README.md

 These settings are specific to VSCode and need to be set in the VSCode settings file.
 See the [documentation](https://code.visualstudio.com/docs/getstarted/settings) for how to do that.

-#### prettier.eslintIntegration (default: false) - JavaScript and TypeScript only

-Use _[prettier-eslint](https://github.com/prettier/prettier-eslint)_ instead of _prettier_.
-Other settings will only be fallbacks in case they could not be inferred from ESLint rules.

-#### prettier.tslintIntegration (default: false) - JavaScript and TypeScript only

-Use _[prettier-tslint](https://github.com/azz/prettier-tslint)_ instead of _prettier_.
-Other settings will only be fallbacks in case they could not be inferred from TSLint rules.

-#### prettier.stylelintIntegration (default: false) - CSS, SCSS and LESS only

-Use _[prettier-stylelint](https://github.com/hugomrdias/prettier-stylelint)_ instead of _prettier_.
-Other settings will only be fallbacks in case they could not be inferred from stylelint rules.

 #### prettier.requireConfig (default: false)

 Require a 'prettierconfig' to format